Hamburger menu

 ARIA roles, states and properties

-• The <nav role="navigation"> tag must be used to structure the hamburger button and menu.
+• The <nav role="navigation"> tag must be used to structure the menu and the hamburger button.

 • The aria-label attribute must be included in the same <nav role="navigation"> tag and set with the name of the corresponding menu (e.g. aria-label="Main menu").